-Baseball now has a measurement system that captures things the traditional box score never could: how hard the ball was hit, at what angle it left the bat, how fast the swing was, and the gap between the hit a player deserved and the hit he got.
-These numbers exist on public websites, free to anyone.
-Most writing about them assumes you've been reading them for years.
+Baseball now has a measurement system that captures what the traditional box score never could: how hard the ball was hit, at what angle it left the bat, and the gap between the hit a player deserved and the hit he got.
+It recently started tracking how fast the swing was, too.
+Those numbers can tell you whether a prospect is for real, whether a pitcher's ERA is lying, and whether the guy your league is selling low on is about to turn it around.
+Exit Velo translates all of that into language that doesn't require a statistics degree.

 What you'll find here